NBFC Loan Against Securities

 What is an NBFC?

-An NBFC (Non-Banking Financial Company) is a financial institution that provides services similar to banks, such as loans, asset financing, and credit facilities, but without having a banking license.
-NBFCs are regulated by the Reserve Bank of India (RBI) and play a key role in extending credit to individuals and businesses, especially those who may not qualify for traditional bank loans.
-However, NBFCs cannot accept demand deposits like banks.
+An NBFC, or Non-Banking Financial Company, is a financial institution that offers credit facilities, asset financing, and investment-related services similar to banks, but without a banking license.
+NBFCs are regulated by the Reserve Bank of India (RBI) and play a crucial role in extending credit to individuals and businesses who may not meet traditional bank requirements.
+While NBFCs cannot accept demand deposits like banks, they are known for their speed, convenience, and flexible lending norms, especially when it comes to asset-backed products such as loans against securities.

 Benefits of taking a loan against securities from NBFCs

-• Flexible loan terms: NBFCs offer flexible loan amounts and repayment options, catering to the borrower’s financial needs.
+• Flexible terms: NBFCs often offer customisable loan amounts, tenure, and repayment options to match your needs.

 • Shares and stocks of listed companies